Philippines 2026 | WAPAC Nazarene Missions Team Trip

 To Send Project Funds

-When giving to this project, send funds directly to the District Office for “2026 Philippines Missions Trip.”
-Then, have your pastor or treasurer go to Funding the Mission.
+1) Send funds directly to the District Office for “2026 Philippines Missions Trip.”
+2) Then, have your pastor or treasurer go to Funding the Mission.
 After logging in, navigate to the “Point to Point Giving” (under “Track Giving”).
 Under category, select “District Project.”
 Then, type “Washington” into the search field and select “W&W-Washington_Pacific_District.”
 Enter the amount of funds you’ve submitted to the District Office in order to get 10% Missions Giving credit.
 Note: DO NOT use the “Work and Witness” category; be sure to use the “District Project” category!

 Questions about the Philippines 2026 Trip or Project?